cybertraining-dsc/fa20-523-336/project/project.md

-Although these results tend to show more randomness than the 5 scanned in the

-first results,

-- [ ] Should that be

-results of Calculation 1 in Section 6.1

-there are a few scans that could yield a profitable and predictive strategy for investors, and/or provide some insight into what the price of a security may do.
+Although these results tend to show more randomness than the 5 scanned in the results of Calculation 1 in Section 6.1, there are a few scans that could yield a profitable and predictive strategy for investors, and/or provide some insight into what the price of a security may do.
 One area where the software is still able to predict events is in scan A, where we are evaluating the probability that the company will beat earning solely based on what the stock price trend is doing.
 If we only looked while investing in S&P500 stocks, an investor would be able to assume the company will beat earnings 61.6% of the time if the stock is above the 20 and 50 period moving averages.
 Of these times, the stock price will increase from the past close 57.68% of the time.

 ## 7. Conclusion